-Before submission please make sure that your paper is prepared using the journal paper template (download template).
+Before submission please make sure that your paper is prepared using the journal template (download template).
 This will ensure fast processing and publication.
 Any papers not fulfilling the requirements based on our template will not be processed.

 AUTHOR GUIDELINES ARE AS FOLLOWS

 Writing articles in the Jurnal Pendidikan Ekonomi (JUPE) need to pay attention to the following guidelines:

 1. The manuscript is the result of research, has never been published, is scientific, and contains elements of present and novelty.
 The manuscript should be submitted in the doc or rtf format

 2. The title of the script should be accurate, concise, informative, clear, and easy to understand.
 Typed in capital letters Times New Roman 12, in bold, except in foreign terms italicized (italic).